 The Green Bag Ladies

 Around the world, we discard one million plastic bags every single minute.
 We use, on the average, a bag for 25 minutes, and it takes 100-500 years for the bag to decompose.
-Our plastic trash, disposed of on land, eventually flows from streams to rivers to the oceans.
+Our plastic trash, disposed of on land, flows from streams to rivers to the oceans.
 An ocean gyre is a system of ocean and wind currents, swirling like a whirlpool.
-The trash is ultimately drawn into the calm center of the ocean gyre and trapped.
+The trash is drawn into the calm center of the ocean gyre and trapped.
 These plastics don’t disintegrate; they break into tinier and tinier pieces.
 Millions of tons, and growing, of microscopic plastic garbage kills the sea life that ingest these pieces.
-The seeping of petrochemicals alters the ocean ecosystem, often producing murky waters.

 Kathleen Donofrio, a woman with a passion for helping others and protecting our environment, arrived in Nashville via Winston Salem, North Carolina.
 She and her husband had raised their family and relocated due to his job in academia.
 “It was hard to make the move,” she says.
 She left her friends and roots behind and had to reinvent herself in Tennessee.

 We chat about the history you have with longtime friends.
 New acquaintances don’t know what your kids enjoy or things you have accomplished or are capable of doing.
 Kathleen admits, “as difficult as it can be to go through, change and upheaval can be good for a person.”